 The forward-looking information contained herein is subject to a variety of known and unknown risks, uncertainties and other factors which could cause actual events or results to differ materially from those expressed or implied by such forward-looking information.
-In addition to those discussed in the Corporation's public disclosure record, such risks and other factors include, among others, those related to:
+In addition to those discussed in the Corporation's public disclosure record, such risks and other factors include, among others, the risks and uncertainties set out under the heading "Risks and Uncertainties" in this MD&A.